 Likewise the last year, the basis of selection for Mathematical Sciences, Science, Home Science programmes remains unchanged.
 However, subjects to be included for the Basis of Selection, i.e., PCM/PCB/PCMB need to have at least 70% component of the theory exams, which don’t include the internal assessments and continuous evaluation in the qualifying exam, otherwise a disadvantage of 10% of the maximum marks may be levied on each subject

-Delhi University has announced online applications from May 15, 2018, and will close on June 7, 2018
+Delhi University has announced online applications from third week of May 2019, and will close in the first week of June 2019

 The complete admission process is in online mode